binance/binance-api-postman/README.md

 **Q:** How can I debug a request or find the used URL?

-- Open the Postman's console to find requests parameters and URL.
+- Open the Postman's console to find requests' parameters and URL.
 - Debugging can be done by editing the `Pre-request Script` tab.

 **Q:** Error `API-key format invalid.`